Antivenin: also called antivenom, a medicine used to treat people who have been bitten or stung by a venomous animal......more

 Let's take a closer look at muscles and how venom effects the cells in your body.

-The muscles in your body are controlled by the movement of special molecules called ions in and out of muscle cells.
+The muscles in your body are controlled by the movement of special molecules called ions.
+Depending on the type of ion and whether its moving in or out of muscle cells, the cells either relax or contract.
 One such ion is chloride, which helps muscle cells know when to relax.
 When all the cells in a muscle are contracted, that muscle is flexed.
 This makes it possible for you to move your arms, legs and other parts of your body.

 Ions enter muscle cells through openings in the cell membrane called channels.
 These channels are made of proteins and have a specific shape that let only certain molecules or atoms pass.
 Chloride channels, for example, are specifically designed to only let chloride ions in and out of the cell.

 The shape of a protein is very important.
-This is what makes it possible for them to interact with other proteins and parts of the cell.
+This is what makes it possible for a protein to interact with other proteins and parts of the cell.
 It’s like having two pieces of a puzzle that fit together, or like having the right key for a certain lock.
-If a protein is not folded correctly, it doesn't have the right shape, and doesn't fit with parts of the cells.
+If a protein is not folded correctly, it doesn't have the right shape and doesn't fit with parts of the cells.

 Scorpion chlorotoxin, for example can be folded in at least 256 different ways.
 Yet only one of these works correctly to block chloride channels in your muscle cells.